NgiapPuoyKoh/django-blogchat-tech/README.md

 - Blog series playlist generation
 - Blog Metrics Dashboard for author number of blogs and blog ratings by topic

-### Blog Application Configuration, Administration and Data Management
+#### Blog Application Configuration, Administration and Data Management

 - Application configuration dashboard
 - Donation Management
 - Data management dashboard

 ## Structure Plane

+The information is structured and logically groups using Django MVC Apps, Models, and Views.
+Each app represents a set of features.
+The data representing the informaton for the apps are in the RDMS tables and associated entity relationships by designing a database schema.

 ### Database Schema